 If a child protection care agreement is used to place a child for consecutive months, an intervention with parental agreement may not be an appropriate intervention to meet the child’s safety, belonging and wellbeing needs.
 Consider reviewing the type of intervention.

-Consult a senior team leader and seek legal advice from the OCFOS lawyer to determine if the child’s safety, belonging and wellbeing needs are best met by a recommendation to the DCPL for a child protection order.
+Consult a senior team leader and seek legal advice from the OCFOS lawyer to determine if the child’s safety, belonging and wellbeing needs are best met by a different type of ongoing intervention and seek legal advice from the OCFOS lawyer if a referral to the DCPL is required.
 (Refer to Procedure 3 Decide the type of child protection order to recommend.)

 If a matter is referred to the DCPL for an Aboriginal or Torres Strait Islander child, ask the child and their family if they want an independent person to help facilitate their participation in the decision making process.
 If the child or family consents, collaborate with them to arrange an independent person’s involvement.